Permutation-based presentations for Brin's higher-dimensional Thompson groups $nV$: Finite presentations for

 (ii)~We must establish the result when $\bm{\beta} \neq \bm{\delta}^{(n+1)}$.
 Take $\sigma = \swap{\bm{\delta}^{(n+1)}}{\bm{\beta}}$.
 This commutes with~$c$ by Lemma~\ref{lem:31-def}(i).
 Hence

 which produces the required result using part~(i). \end{proof}

-Part~(i) of the above lemma establishes any instance of the conjugacy relation~\eqref{rel:conj} when $\swap{\bm{\gamma}}{\bm{\delta}}$ is a transposition from~$H$.
-We consider now the remaining instances of~\eqref{rel:conj} involving transpositions defined at this stage of the induction (via~\eqref{eq:31-swap} above) and we split into the cases as listed in Lemma~\ref{lem:conj-types}.
+Part~(i) of Lemma~\ref{lem:31^perm} establishes any instance of the conjugacy relation~\eqref{rel:conj} when $\swap{\bm{\gamma}}{\bm{\delta}} \in H$.
+We consider now the remaining instances of~\eqref{rel:conj} involving transpositions defined at this stage of the induction (via~\eqref{eq:31-swap} above) and we split into the cases listed in Lemma~\ref{lem:conj-types}.